Koren Zailckas: Fury

 In February 2010, Zailckas announced a sequel to Smashed on her Facebook page.
 Her follow-up, Fury: A Memoir was published on September 7, 2010.
 It was published by Viking Penguin, who described it as relating her exploration with her feelings of anger, the effects of that anger and the psychological aspects of repression and the turmoil of her own life which caused it.
 The book combines psychological research with her personal story.

 Mother, Mother

 In 2014, Zailckas published her first debut novel Mother, Mother.
 The book was heavily inspired by her experience growing up with a narcissistic mother.
 The book won an Alex Award, a prize which is presented by the American Library Association.

 The Drama Teacher

 In 2018, Zailckas published The Drama Teacher, which tells the story of a female grifter and identity thief.
 Literary critics think it is also Zailckas' way of exposing her father as the truly abusive person in her damaging childhood.
 The book was optioned by 20th Century Fox and later by Amy Sherman-Palladino, who plans to turn it into a limited series.

-Influences and personal life
+Personal life

-George Saunders is said to be a big influence on Zailckas writing, inspiring her work and visa versa.
-Zailckas has a tattoo of a portion of a letter Saunders wrote to her son.
-She also named her Australian Shepherd "Saunders."

-Zailckas' active community of upstate writers includes Owen King, Kelly Braffet and Rebecca Godfrey.

-Zailckas is a well-documented animal lover and owner of prolific rabbits.
-Owen King, Kelly Braffet and Mary Stuart Masterson have all adopted baby bunnies from her.
+Zailckas has four children.
+In 2008, she married the musician Eamon Hamilton.
+Around 2020, they got divorced.